AmoebeLabs/swiss-army-knife-card-manual/docs/basics/localization-and-formatters.md

 On top of that, if the translation can't be found using these default translation tags, a specific manual `locale_tag` can be defined for a state.

 ###:sak-sak-logo: Example locale_tag usage
 The `met` integration contains the numerical wind direction in degrees.
-This is translated using a derived entity in 16 named wind directions.
-The translation for these wind directions is not present in the `met` component translations, but _is_ in the Home Assistant UI in the form of 'ui.card.weather.cardinal_direction.<cardinal direction\>'
+The derived_entity function translates the degrees to 16 named wind directions.
+The translation for these wind directions is not present in the `met` component translations, but _is_ in the Home Assistant UI in the form of'ui.card.weather.cardinal_direction.<cardinal direction\>'

 The Swiss Army Knife adds the state to this `locale_tag` and calls the translation engine of Home Assistant to translate the string for display.